Admission to the University

 2. Ask the company to send a copy of the international credential evaluation report to JMU's Office of International Admissions.

 James Madison University

 481 Bluestone Drive,

 3. Check your Transfer Credit Report.

 After the Registrar's Office has received a copy of your credential evaluation report and official copies of your transcripts, they will enter the transfer credits you have earned onto your Transfer Credit Report.
 To view this report, log in to MyMadison, click on the Academics tab, click on Student Center, then select Transfer Credit Report from the drop down menu.

-In order to be considered for transfer credit, coursework must be completed satisfactorily with the equivalent of a grade of “C” or better on a US grading scale.
-Please note the credential evaluation is simply an estimate of the US equivalent of your grades and credits earned.
-It is not a guarantee of credit.
+In order to be considered for transfer credit, coursework must be completed with the equivalent of a grade of “C” or better on a US grading scale.
 You may or may not receive transfer credit at JMU for all of the courses you have studied elsewhere.
 The final decision about awarding transfer credit rests with the academic department.

-The Office of International Programs offers programs and services designed to support the unique needs of international students.
+The Center for Global Engagement offers programs and services designed to support the unique needs of international students.
 Information on immigration and visa services is also on this site.